Australian phone company Telstra has decided to censor strong language from voice-to-text messages. "fuck' and 'cunt' will now

 Our view was that the offensive content within this trailer was not justified by the context and exceeded generally accepted standards.
 Consequently, the trailer breached Rule 2.3 of the Code.

 The Electronic Frontier Foundation (EFF) and Visualizing Impact have launched Onlinecensorship.org, a new platform to document the who, what, and why of content takedowns on social media sites.
-The project, made possible by a 2014 Knight News Challenge
+The project, made possible by a 2014 Knight News

-award, will address how social media sites moderate user-generated content and how free expression is affected across the globe.
+Challenge award, will address how social media sites moderate user-generated content and how free expression is affected across the globe.

 Controversies over content takedowns seem to bubble up every few weeks, with users complaining about censorship of political speech, nudity, LGBT content, and many other subjects.
-The passionate debate about these takedowns reveals a larger issue: social
+The passionate debate about these takedowns reveals a larger issue:

-decisions are made.
+how these decisions are made.

 At Onlinecensorship.org, users themselves can report on content takedowns from Facebook, Google+, Twitter, Instagram, Flickr, and YouTube.
-By cataloging and analyzing aggregated cases of social media censorship, Onlinecensorship.org seeks to unveil
+By cataloging and analyzing aggregated cases of social media censorship, Onlinecensorship.org seeks to

-trends in content removals, provide insight into the types of content being taken down, and learn how these takedowns impact different communities of users.
-EFF Director for International Freedom of Expression and co-founder of Onlinecensorship.org
+unveil trends in content removals, provide insight into the types of content being taken down, and learn how these takedowns impact different communities of users.
+EFF Director for International Freedom of Expression and co-founder of

-Jillian C. York said:
+Onlinecensorship.org Jillian C. York said:

 We want to know how social media companies enforce their terms of service.
 The data we collect will allow us to raise public awareness about the ways these companies are regulating speech.
-We hope that companies will respond to the data by improving
+We hope that companies will respond to the data by

-their regulations and reporting mechanisms and processes--we need to hold Internet companies accountable for the ways in which they exercise power over people's digital lives.
+improving their regulations and reporting mechanisms and processes--we need to hold Internet companies accountable for the ways in which they exercise power over people's digital lives.

-York and Onlinecensorship.org co-founder Ramzi Jaber were inspired to action after a Facebook post in support of OneWorld's Freedom for Palestine project disappeared from the band Coldplay's page even though it had received nearly 7,000 largely
+York and Onlinecensorship.org co-founder Ramzi Jaber were inspired to action after a Facebook post in support of OneWorld's Freedom for Palestine project disappeared from the band Coldplay's page even though it had received nearly 7,000

-supportive comments.
+largely supportive comments.
 It later became clear that Facebook took down the post after it was reported as abusive by several users.
 Jaber said:

 By collecting these reports, we're not just looking for trends.
 We're also looking for context, and to build an understanding of how the removal of content affects users' lives.
 It's important companies understand that, more often than not, the

 individuals and communities most impacted by online censorship are also the most vulnerabl.
-Both a company's terms of service and their enforcement mechanisms should take into account power imbalances that place already-marginalized communities at
+Both a company's terms of service and their enforcement mechanisms should take into account power imbalances that place already-marginalized communities

-greater risk online.
+at greater risk online.

 Onlinecensorship.org has other tools for social media users, including a guide to the often-complex appeals process to fight a content takedown.
 It will also host a collection of news reports on content moderation practices.